The 11 Best ACT Prep Books [Proven Effective for 2020]

 - Drills and explanations after each comprehensive section

 The practice tests that are provided are unofficial and are much easier than official ACT questions.
-You also only get 2 of the practice tests in print and must find the other 4 practice tests online.

 This is the best ACT prep book for reviewing concepts and knowledge necessary for the sections but the practice is too easy.
 If you use this book, supplement with official practice tests.

 The Guide to the ACT Math: Skip the Prep

 You’re not going to see any big names behind this ACT Math prep book, and that’s okay!
 Jacob really personalizes this best ACT math prep by providing video explanations of each type of problem you will encounter on the ACT as well as offers a free consultation for those interested in any further tutoring.

 This guide is broken up into 6 sections, all including a pre-test so that you can have a better diagnosis of your strengths & weaknesses before diving into the material.
 Each section provides a large number of practice questions, solutions to the problems, as well as tips on strategy that can be used.

 - Personalized prep with a real face behind the book

 - Video explanations for problems for those who need to solidify their understanding of a concept

 - Pre-tests before each section to know what areas you really need to focus on

 We have found a few typos as well as missing diagrams that are referred to in the material.